Shahad-F/Final-Project/README.md

 >***Delete type his service***
 As a service provider, I can delete my services to the website.<br/>
 ---
-#### 3. User
+#### 3. Customer
 > ***Signup:***
-As a user, I can sign up on the website so that I can use it when I need it.<br/>
+As a Customer, I can sign up on the website so that I can use it when I need it.<br/>
 > ***Login:***
-As a user, I can log in on the website so that I can use it when I need it.<br/>
+As a Customer, I can log in on the website so that I can use it when I need it.<br/>
 > ***Logout:***
-As a user, I can log out from the website.<br/>
+As a Customer, I can log out from the website.<br/>

 ---